7RU7H/Archive/Brain-Hacking/Problem-Solving/Problem-Solving.md

 Are you affected by Streetlight Effect?
 Trends are past data, does the past reflect the future at some ratio?
 Do you understand the causality chain?
-Worst scenarios happen, what is the spectrum = do not confuse with likelihood spectrum Is there a analogy and example for that?
+Worst case scenarios happen, what is the spectrum = do not confuse with likelihood spectrum Is there a analogy and example for that?
 You Never Run out of Bullets - shit happens, linear thinking does not account for everything?
 Emotions can Kill people and analytical process, are they affecting you?